cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 represented here using multiplicative notation.
 The output of OPAQUE-3DH is a session secret `session_key` and export key `export_key`.

-The parameters Npk and Nsk are set to be equal to the size of a scalar in the associated prime order group.
+The parameters Npk and Nsk are set to be equal to the size of an element and scalar, respectively, in the associated prime order group.

 #### OPAQUE-3DH Messages